If you sin, stop it

 - 13:2 Jesus asked them, “Do you think this means those Galileans were worse sinners than other Galileans?

 - 13:3 No it doesn’t.
 But I’ll also tell you this.
-Unless you reject1 your sinful way of living, you’ll die, too.
+Unless you reject1 your sinful way of living, you’re going to be destroyed, too.

 - 13:4 And remember those 18 people who died when the tower in Siloam2 collapsed and fell on them?
 Were they worse than anyone else in Jerusalem?

 - 13:5 No they weren’t.
 But I’ll tell you this.
-Unless you reject your sinful way of living, you’ll die, too.”
+Unless you reject your sinful way of living, you’re going to be destroyed, too.”

 Story of a figless fig tree